The one question publishers keep asking us:

 meaning the estimated price for the sponsored article goes up to $585.

 In case, your website is smaller with domain rating 15 without a Facebook page – use the following pricing formula:

 -60.5 + 5.97(15) + 0.978(0) + 15.1(3) – 0.000007(3,646,507),

-and it will only be fair to set the price not more than $48-50 for one article that you’ll write.
+It will be fair to ask no more than $48-50 per 1 article you write.